David-Durst/embeddedHaskellAetherling/theory/Contribution.md

 # Aetherling: Predictable Space-Time Scheduling of Data Flow Pipelines To Synchronous, Streaming Hardware Accelerators
 ## Contribution
-Existing systems like Clash and Vivado HLS compile large subsets of C, C++, and Haskell to hardware description languages (HDL) like Verilog.
+Existing systems for creating hardware accelerators from high-level code, like Clash and Vivado HLS, compile large subsets of C and Haskell to hardware description languages (HDL) like Verilog.
 As part of the compilation process, these systems have scheduling algorithms that tradeoff between resource utilization and throughput.
 HLS has optimizations that parallelize for loops by unrolling them.
 Clash has similar rewrite rules for parallelizing folds and other functional programming operations.
 However, these optimizations are challenging to use.
-The Vivado HLS compiler is unpredictable: it is free to ignore the optimizations in one part of the program, even against the developers specifications, if its analysis of the developer's C code show that the program as a whole will be more efficient without them. (**Need to confirm developers specifications claim.**)
+The Vivado HLS compiler is unpredictable: it is free to ignore the optimizations in one part of the program depending on its analysis of the rest of the program.
 Clash does not have an auto-scheduler to automatically apply its rewrite rules.

-Other systems', such as RIPL, have scheduling algorithms that produce more performant hardware by limiting their input languages to DSLs that only support specific application domains, such as data flow pipelines for image processing.
+Other systems', such as RIPL, have scheduling algorithms that produce more performant hardware than HLS and other more general systems.
+RIPL does so by limiting its input languages to specific application domains, such as data flow pipelines for image processing.
-However, these schedulers optimizations are also unpredictable.
+However, these schedulers' optimizations are also unpredictable.
 Changing one part of a pipeline may cause the optimizations for other parts deactivate, yielding a large circuit with lower throughput.
-Unpredictability makes efficient software development challenging because it requires the developer to not only understand their current module, but how it interfaces with the rest of the program and the compiler's global optimizations.
+Unpredictability makes efficient software development challenging because it requires the developer to understand not only their current module, but how it interfaces with the rest of the program and the compiler's global optimizations.

-The challenge is how to balance between expressibility of the developer-facing languages, optimizations that transform the code into performant hardware, and a predictable system that enables the developer to actually use the languages to create performant hardware.
+The challenge is how to balance supporting a wide array of applications, optimizations that transform the code into performant hardware, and a predictable system that enables the developer to actually use the languages to create performant hardware.
 Aetherling focuses on a limited set of applications and hardware design space so that it is predictable: it produces the same hardware for each operator in a pipeline regardless of the other operators in the pipeline.
 Aetherling restricts it's supported applications through a developer-facing language that is a small, standard, functional dataflow languages based on prior image processing systems like RIPL and Rigel.
 Aetherling restricts the hardware design space even more than RIPL and Rigel by only producing synchronous, streaming hardware that doesn't require dynamic communication between operators.
 Through this limited focus, Aetherling makes the following contributions:
 1. A developer-facing language that is similar to standard dependently typed, functional programming language that runs on CPUs, but whose type system ensures that all expressible programs compile to synchronous, streaming hardware.
-1. A hardware resource-aware IR whose operators have three properties:
+1. An IR for producing hardware whose operators have three properties:
-    1. they are complete enough to represent tradeoffs in area and throughput
+    1. They are complete enough to represent tradeoffs in area and throughput.
-    1. they are simple enough so that resource utilization can be approximated at compile time with XX% accuracy using a predictable analytical model
+    1. They are simple enough so that resource utilization can be approximated at compile time with XX% accuracy using a predictable analytical model.
-    1. their types specify the throughput of the resulting hardware
+    1. Their types specify the throughput of the resulting hardware.
-1. A predictable, rewrite rule-based auto-scheduler from the resource-unaware language to the resource-aware IR that explores the design space to increase throughput within resource constraints
+1. A predictable, rewrite rule-based auto-scheduler from the developer-facing language to the hardware IR that explores the design space to increase throughput within resource constraints.

 ## Analogies Between Aetherling And Other Systems
 These analogies are between [Aetherling's properties](https://github.com/David-Durst/embeddedHaskellAetherling/blob/rewrites/theory/Properties.md) and those of other systems.